delevmine/Secrect-Routes/README.md

 This mod is **100% safe**, **client-side only**, and **does not break Hypixel’s rules**.
 It simply helps players learn and optimize dungeons.
-> ⚠️ Always use mods at your own discretion and risk.

 ---